 Also, if you see your guide braking, there’s a good reason - and you should brake, too!
 Many Thais ignore the typical unwritten rules of road positioning and merging you are used to in the west.
 You will go over this in person so don’t worry.
 There is always a “sweeper” and a service vehicle to make sure any riders caught by a traffic light or water buffalo crossing delay do not get separated from the group!

-This motorcycle tour will take place in different places in Thailand namely Chiang Mai, Tha Ton, Golden Triangle, Nan, Sirikit Dam, and Sukhothai.
+This motorcycle tour will take place in different places in Thailand namely Chiang Mai, Tha Ton, Golden Triangle, Nan, and Sirikit Dam.